GPU-overheat/nvim-config/README.md

-#Neovim congif

-to be placed in .config file
+to be placed in ~/.config/nvim. most dependencies are installed automatically.